allaboutevemirolive/lichess-puzzle-csv-to-pgn/README.md

 ## Step 3: Place Files in a Folder

-Place the downloaded `Lichess Puzzle CSV to PGN.exe` program and the Lichess puzzle database CSV file in the same folder.
+Place the downloaded `Lichess Puzzle CSV to PGN.exe` program and the 'Lichess puzzle database' CSV file in the same folder.

 ## Step 4: Convert the File